 Two excellent measures proposed by The Vermont Oxford Network (VON) are complemented and enhanced by this measure set.

-VON proposed a measure regarding the adequacy of taking temperatures in very low birth weight infants, temperatures taken within an hour of admission to the NICU.
-This was rejected by the National Quality Forum (NQF) largely because it was met almost all of the time.
-While we would hold with VON that 98 percent compliance is inadequate for a quality measure that is so closely related to patient safety, we have proposed a measure that adopts a slightly different approach.
-The first hour of life has become known as the "Golden Hour" because of the importance of timely recognition and management on neonatal outcomes (Doyle, Bradshaw, 2012; Reynolds, et al., 2009).
-This measure includes all LBW infants (not only very low birth weight), thereby including the late preterm infant within our measure.
-We also look at all infants who are LBW, not only those who are admitted to a special care or intensive care nursery.
-By so doing, we increase the value of the measure for infants who may be at unrecognized risk for hypothermia.
+VON proposed a measure regarding the adequacy of taking temperatures in low birth weight infants, temperatures taken within an hour of admission to the NICU.
+This was rejected largely because it was met 98 percent of the time.
+While we would hold with VON that 98 percent compliance is inadequate for a quality measure that it is so closely related to patient safety, we have proposed two measures that adopt a slightly different approach.
+The first hour after life is well known as the "Golden Hour" because of the importance of timely recognition and management of neonatal outcomes (Doyle, Bradshaw, 2012; Reynolds, Pilcher, Ring, et al., 2009).

-We propose a measure that looks at the proportion of LBW neonates who have a temperature documented within the first hour of life, regardless of whether they are admitted to an advanced care nursery.
-We consider this a safety measure, as missed hypothermia may lead to shock and death (Engle, Tomashek, Wallman, 2007; Laptook, Jackson, 2006).
-Those infants who are low birth weight and do not require admission to the advanced care nursery may be at risk to be managed more like full-term infants without adequate recognition that they are more fragile and in this case more sensitive to severe consequences from cold stress than a larger infant would be.

-Indeed, even recently these late preterm infants were called "near term," leading to confusion that they could be managed safely as are term infants (Engle, et al., 2007; Laptook, Jackson, 2006).
-These beliefs have not been purged.
-Hence, this measure is inclusive of all LBW infants.
-Further, all those infants who require admission to an advanced level of care (Level 2 or higher nursery) have a similar or higher risk of deterioration due to cold stress.
+We propose a measure that looks at the proportion of low birth weight neonates who have a temperature documented within the first hour of life.
+We consider this a safety measure, as missed hypothermia may lead to shock and death.
+Those infants who are low birth weight and do not require admission to the advanced care nursery may be at risk for being managed more like full-term infants-that is, without adequate recognition that they are more fragile and, in this case, more sensitive to severe consequences from cold stress than a larger infant would be.
+Hence, this measure is inclusive of all low birth weight infants.
+Further, all those infants who require admission to an advanced level of care (a Level 2 or higher nursery) have a similar or higher risk of deterioration due to cold stress.
 Since thermal management is a cornerstone of early care for the sick neonate in the golden hour, our measure set includes a measure that assesses how frequently a temperature is taken and recorded within 15 minutes of arrival to the advanced care nursery.
-The current measure is for those admitted to the nursery immediately after delivery, as well as those transported or transferred from the newborn nursery within the first day of life.
+This measure is for those admitted to the nursery immediately after delivery as well as those transported or transferred from the newborn nursery within the first day of life.